TakaakiKishida/microeconometrics_hec_2023/README.md

 ## Variable Description

-- Descriptions of variables created in `/src/0_make.R` and/or used in our analysis
+- Descriptions of variables used in our analysis　(some of them are created in `/src/0_make.R`)

 | Name               | Description                                                                                           |
 |:-------------------|:------------------------------------------------------------------------------------------------------|